Back to Tutorials

 What's Next

-Google's AI Mode represents a paradigm shift in how users interact with search engines.
+Google's AI Mode represents a fundamental change in how users interact with search engines.
 By moving from keyword-based queries to natural language conversations with multimodal support, it enables more nuanced and productive information retrieval.

 To extend this tutorial: